2022 Municipal Equality Index

 Share & Bookmark, Press Enter to show all options, press Tab go to next option

-Human Rights Campaign Releases Park City’s Municipal Equality Index Score
+Park City Municipal Scores Highest Ever Equality Index Score

-The Human Rights Campaign (HRC) has released its final scorecard for the 2022 Municipal Equality Index (MEI).
-The MEI is a nationwide evaluation of 506 cities on how inclusive a municipality’s laws, policies, and services are of lesbian, gay, bisexual, transgender, and queer (LGBTQ+) people.
-Park City received a score of 70 out of 100, matching its 2021 score.
+The Human Rights Campaign has released the 2023 Municipal Equality Index (MEI), a nationwide evaluation of over 500 cities on how inclusive a municipality's laws, policies, and services are of lesbian, gay, bisexual, transgender, and queer (LGBTQ+) people.
+Park City received a score of 86 out of 100 – an increase of 16 points from last year’s score.
+Find a link to Park City’s scorecard here.

-Park City’s MEI score was second highest in the state behind Salt Lake City’s 100-point rating.
+Park City Municipal's improvements in youth bullying prevention policies and law enforcement reporting were noted in this year’s evaluation.
+The City's MEI score was second highest in the state behind Salt Lake City's 96-point rating.